Pepsi Ditches Plans To Have An ‘Orbiting Billboard’ In Space

-Pepsi has scrapped plan to advertise from orbital spacecraft.
-Space.com reports.
-The soft-drinks manufacturer had been working with a Russian startup to test out the “out-of-this-world” method of advertising, but has curtailed the plans for reasons that remain unclear.
+Pepsi has scrapped plans to advertise from orbital spacecraft, Space.com reports.
+The soft drink manufacturer had been working with a Russian startup to test out the “out-of-this-world” method of advertising, but has curtailed the plans for reasons that remain unclear.

-A Russian subsidiary of Pepsi had been working with a startup, StartRocket, to advertise its drink “Adrenaline Rush” from space.
-The plan was ambitious, even without putting an actual billboard into orbit (it would have to be miles wide and would require incalculable energy to light the lights).
-Instead, the plan called for multiple, smaller satellites to work in coordination, getting into position relative to each other and the targeted audience on the ground.
-Using highly-reflective mylar, the satellites would have reflected sunlight back onto the ground, in the form of the message being conveyed.
+A Russian subsidiary of Pepsi had been working with a startup, StartRocket, to advertise its drink — “Adrenaline Rush” — from space.
+The plan was ambitious, even without putting an actual billboard into orbit.
+Any hypothetical orbital billboard would likely have to be miles wide, and would almost certainly require energy to illuminate.

+Instead, the plan called for multiple smaller satellites to work in coordination, getting into position relative to each other — and the targeted audience on the ground.
+Using highly reflective mylar, the satellites would have reflected sunlight back onto the ground, taking the form of the desired message.

-At one point, the company’s Russian subsidiary was absolutely convinced that space-based advertising was the next-best thing in product shilling, as Olga Mangova, a spokesperson for PepsiCo Russia, once said.
+At one point, the company’s Russian subsidiary was absolutely convinced that space-based advertising was the next big thing in marketing.
+Olga Mangova, a spokesperson for PepsiCo Russia, had made this point clear in the past.

 “Orbital billboards are the revolution on the market of communications.”

-Pepsi even got as far as a small-scale test, sending up one or more prototypes into the stratosphere on high-altitude balloons.
+Pepsi even got as far as a small-scale test, sending one or more prototypes into the stratosphere on high-altitude balloons.

 “We can confirm StartRocket performed an exploratory test for stratosphere advertisements using the Adrenaline GameChangers logo.
 This was a one-time event; we have no further plans to test or commercially use this technology at this time.”